fagan2888/cs_205_project/README.md

 sudo pip install s3fs
 ```

-When spinning up an EMR cluster, in the advanced section, there is a section for selecting bootrap action in **Step 3: General Cluster Setting**.
+When spinning up an EMR cluster, in the advanced options, there is a section for selecting bootrap action in **Step 3: General Cluster Setting**.
 Select *Custom run* and point to the boothstrap script.

 There are 2 ways to run the jobs:
 * From the terminal (recommended for testing and playing with the dataset):